sjoerdvankreel/firefly-synth-2/static/Manual.md

 It cannot load or edit tuning files on it's own.<br/>
 See Settings Module for a description of tuning options.

+# Plugin Delay Compensation
+FF2 internally employs a fixed processing block size of 16 samples.<br/>
+This is done to allow using the cpu's vector (SIMD) instructions.<br/>
+AKA make it go faster/use less cpu.<br/>
+Side effect is that this introduces a very small delay in the output signal (1/3th of a millisecond at 48kHz).<br/>
+I have not seen a host yet which doesn't automatically compensate for this, but it might be good to know anyway.

 # CLAP vs VST3 build
 If possible, prefer the CLAP version even if not using the CLAP host modulation feature.<br/>
 Some hosts (especially but not only) on Linux have troubles with the realtime audio engine visualization for the VST3 build.<br/>